-Toasting sugar in a low oven allows for a range of caramelization without ever sacrificing its crystalline structure.
+Toasting sugar in a low oven allows it to slowly caramelize without sacrificing its crystalline structure.
 The result is a sort of "granulated caramel" that can be used in any recipe as a one-to-one substitution for plain sugar.
-A mere hour of toasting will dramatically tame the sugar's sweetness, while extended periods of time will develop a more intense caramel flavor.
-So play around and find out what style works best for you.
+A mere hour of toasting will dramatically tame the sugar's sweetness, while extended periods of time will build a more intense caramel flavor.
+This technique works best with large batches of sugar; for smaller batches, check out our guide to quick toasted sugar.
+Whatever the case, play around and find out what style works best for you.

 Why It Works

-- Gentle heat allows caramelization without harming sugar's crystalline nature, which allows slow-toasted sugar to behave exactly like regular granulated sugar.
+- Gentle heat allows caramelization without harming sugar's crystalline nature, letting slow-toasted sugar to behave exactly like plain granulated sugar.

 - Glass and ceramic are poor conductors of heat, insulating the sugar for slow and even caramelization.

-- Occasional stirring eliminates hot spots, so the sugar won't overheat or liquefy, while encouraging the evaporation of water (a by-product of caramel).
+- Stirring eliminates hot spots, so the sugar won't overheat or liquefy, while encouraging the evaporation of water (a by-product of caramelization).

 - Yield:Makes 4 pounds (9 cups; 1.8kg)